single-spa/single-spa-preact/README.md

 All options are passed to single-spa-preact via the `opts` parameter when calling `singleSpaPreact(opts)`.
 The following options are available:

-- `preact`: (required) The main Preact object, which is generally either exposed onto the window or is available via `require('preact')` `import preact from 'preact'`.
+- `preact`: (required) The main Preact object, which is generally either exposed onto the window or is available via `require('preact')` or `import preact from 'preact'`.
 - `rootComponent`: (required) The top level preact component which will be rendered
 - `domElementGetter`: (required) A function that takes in no arguments and returns a DOMElement.
-This dom element is where the React application will be bootstrapped, mounted, and unmounted.
+This dom element is where the Preact application will be bootstrapped, mounted, and unmounted.